osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 ##### Negative

 Added complexity from handing two additional store indexes.
-It is mitigated by better abstractions and extensive documentation though still present.
+It is mitigated by improving abstractions and documentation, though still present.

 ### Decision 3